 Like their Greek counterparts, almost every part of the body is well represented in the Roman evidence: feet, hands, arms, legs, torsos, heads and half-heads split along the vertical axis, as well as ears, eyes, and genitalia.
-The first and most dramatic difference between Greek and Romano-Italic anatomical dedications is their shear number.
+The first and most dramatic difference between Greek and Romano-Italic anatomical dedications is their sheer number.
 The total of physical remains from the Greek world number somewhere in the hundreds (excluding those we know only from inscribed inventory lists), while those hailing from Italy soar well into the thousands, with more and more catalogued as archaeological interest expands and looks increasingly to sites further from the Roman center.
 In Italy, very early representations of body parts cast in bronze are found in cult sites as early as the 6th and 5th centuries BCE as part of an elite religious practice (bronze was an important luxury good in the ancient world, sharply delineating the elite from an agricultural peasantry).
 The radical jump in the number of these dedications comes with the second half of the 4th century, where we find mold-made anatomical votives made of terra-cotta, allowing for much larger-scale production and wider-scale availability.

 This rapid increase in the volume and visibility of a specific material practice focused upon the body raises number of (interrelated) questions.
 Why did this practice become so popular and widespread (and, correspondingly, why did it die out toward the end of the 1st century)?
 Does the shift in availability of anatomical ex-votos to a poorer clientele indicate a broader socio-political trend within the growing Roman world (that is, more egalitarian access to religious institutions and social spaces that had previously been dominated by the elite)?
 Did the growing urbanization of the Italian population in these centuries create new focuses on the body to deal with new demands for its care?
 Or, was the habit itself introduced via the cult of Asklepios in Greece, known to the Romans as Aesculapius, which was established in the city of Rome at the beginning of the 3rd century BCE (apparently to contend with a plague in 293 BCE)?
 Indeed, a site with a concentration of such anatomical votives was the commercial town of Gravisca, an important port-of-trade which acted as an early meeting place, facilitating material and cultural exchange between Greeks and Italians.
 Can we see in these terra-cotta bodies the diffusion of medico-religious knowledge from the Greek east to the Roman west in the Hellenistic age of cosmopolitanism?